-WITH what malicious Joy, e'er I knew better, Have I been wont the Masons to bespatter; How greedily have I believ'd each Lye Contriv'd against that fam'd Society?With many more complain'd-'twas very hard Women shou'd from their Secrets be debarr'd, When Kings and Statesmen to our Sex reveal Important Business, which they shou'd conceal; That beauteous Ladies by their Sparks ador'd Could never wheedle out the Masons Word, And oft their Favours have bestow'd in vain, Nor cou'd one Secret for another gain.
-I thought, unable to explain the Matter," Each Mason, sure must be a Woman-Hater.
-With sudden Fear, and dismal Horror strook,

-I heard my Spouse was to subscribe the Book,

-By all our Loves I begg'd he would forbear,

-Upon my Knees I wept and tore my Hair;

-But when I found him fixt, how I behav'd?

-I thought him lost, and like a Fury rav'd!

-Believ'd he would for ever be undone,

-By some strarige Operation undergone;
+ITITH what malicious Joy, e'er I knew better, Have I been wont the Majons to bespatter; How greedily have I believ'd each Lye Contriv'd against that fam'd Society?
+With many more complain'd --- twas very hard Women shou'd from their Secrets be debarr'd, When Kings and Statelmen to our Sex reveal Important Bufiness, which they shou'd conceal ; That beauteous Ladies by their Sparks ador'd 110 T Could never wheedle out the Mafons Word, In A And oft their Favours have bestow'd in vain, Nor cou'd one Secret for another gain.
+I thought, unable to explain the Matter, o vd and bak Each Majon, fure must be a Woman-Hater.
+101 1151 01 With fudden Fear, and difmal Horror strook, I heard my Spoufe was to fubscribe the Book.
+By all our Loves I begg'd he would forbear, and good at Upon my Knees I wept and tore my Hair; But when I found him fixt, how I behav'd!
+I thought him loft, and like a Fury rav'd!
+Believ'd he would for ever be undone, By some strange Operation undergone:

-When he came back I found a Change 'tis true,

-But such a Change as did his Youth renew,

-With Rosie Cheeks, and smiling Grace he came

-And sparkling Eyes, that spoke a Bridegroom's Flame:
+When he came back I found a Change 'tis true, But fuch a Change as did his Youth renew, With Rofie Cheeks, and finiling Grace he came And sparkling Eyes, that spoke a Bridegroom's Flame.

-Ye married Ladies, 'tis a happy Life.
+Ye married Ladies, 'tis a happy Life, Believe me, that of a Free-Majon's Wife,

+[ 5r ]

-Ye married Ladies, 'tis a happy Life.
-Believe me, that of a Free~Mason's Wife.
-[51] Tho' they conceal the Secrets of their Friends In Love and Truth they make us full Amends.
+Tho' they conceal the Secrets of their Friends